Ports of Call

 Still standing guard over the harbour, a visit to Fort George provides an exciting history lesson.
 Beachgoers head straight for the famous and beautiful Grand Anse Beach, although several other nearby beaches are less crowded and also offer a host of water sports.
-Moliniere Point offers arguably the best snorkelling in the area.
+Moliniere Point, with its underground sculptures, offers arguably the best snorkelling in the area.
 Inland attractions include a number of hiking trails, especially in Grand Etang National Park, and it is also possible to tour some of the spice plantations.

 La Belle Creole - A fusion of international foods cooked with local spices

 Nutmeg Restaurant - This waterfront restaurant serves up the best rotis in Grenada

 BB's Crabback Restaurant - Crab, barracuda and other creole seafood with a sea view